-- 378. The existing landscape in the EA Project Area is rural and agricultural consisting of flat to gently rolling row crop fields of corn and soybeans.
-The built environment includes roads, a railroad, transmission and distribution lines, the existing Byron Substation, small solar facilities, and wind turbines.
-There are several existing transmission lines within or adjacent to the Project Area.
-There are several existing transmission lines within or adjacent to the Project Area. - 379.
-The Project's transmission line structures and conductors would create aesthetic impacts that are anticipated to be minimal to moderate.
-The Transmission Line will alter the current landscape through construction of steel poles of 90 to 170 feet tall. - 380.
-The Blue Route would be approximately three miles long, whereas the Red Route would be approximately 4.5 miles long.
-436
+378. The existing landscape in the EA Project Area is rural and agricultural consisting of flat to gently rolling row crop fields of corn and soybeans.
+The built environment includes roads, a railroad, transmission and distribution lines, the existing Byron Substation, small solar facilities, and wind turbines.446 There are several existing transmission lines within or adjacent to the Project Area.447

+379. The Project's transmission line Transmission Line structures and conductors would create aesthetic impacts that are anticipated to be minimal to moderate.
+The Transmission Line will alter the current landscape through construction of steel poles of 90 to 170 feet tall.448

+380. The Blue Route would be approximately three 2.8 miles long, whereas the Red Route would be approximately 4.5 miles long.449